kelechiago/poke_api/readme.md

-# Pokémon Data Extraction and SQLite Import
+# Pokémon API and Data Science Tutorial

-This script extracts Pokémon data from the PokeAPI GraphQL endpoint, flattens it, and imports it into an SQLite database.
+Here is a (work-in-progress) tutorial and guide of general data science principles using Pokémon data!
+I plan to cover things such as:

+- Statistics and Statistical Models
+- Data Visualization
+- Machine Learning
+- Model Evaluation

 ## Requirements